 Fortunately, dual diagnoses are treatable regardless of the severity of these conditions.
 Going through cocaine addiction treatment on its own, though, is typically not enough to achieve recovery.
 If the co-occurring disorders a person faces aren’t dealt with simultaneously, the risk of relapse is extreme.
 This is why we take a holistic approach at Olympus Recovery.

 Wellness cannot exist unless your mind and body are both healthy.
-Mental health disorders certainly create a hurdle to overcome cocaine addiction, but overcoming this hurdle is well within your ability.
+Mental health disorders certainly create a hurdle to overcoming cocaine addiction, but overcoming this hurdle is well within your ability.

 Cocaine Detox and Addiction Treatment at Olympus Recovery

-If you’ve come to the realization that you need to detox from cocaine and continue with cocaine addiction treatment, it’s important to remember that you’re not alone.
-Recent research showed that more than 5.5 million Americans abused this drug during a one-year period.
+If you’ve realized that you need to detox from cocaine and continue with cocaine addiction treatment, it’s important to remember that you’re not alone.
+Recent research showed that more than 5.5 million Americans abused this drug during one year.
 And though this statistic is disheartening, researchers measured it before cocaine abuse rates skyrocketed during lockdown orders.

 An even more tragic number relates to the number of overdose deaths involving cocaine.
 Between 2009 and 2019, this statistic increased more than five-fold.
 While this shows just how harsh of an enemy addiction can be, it doesn’t mean sobriety isn’t possible.
-At Olympus Recovery, we offer a large variety of evidence-based treatment approaches that can help.
+At Olympus Recovery, we offer many evidence-based treatment approaches that can help.

 Some approaches we’ve seen the most success with include: